-A PHA's decision to deny or terminate the assistance of a family that includes a person with disabilities is subject to consideration of reasonable accommodation [24 CFR 982.552 (2)(iv)].
+A COC's decision to deny or terminate the assistance of a family that includes a person with disabilities is subject to consideration of reasonable accommodation [24 CFR 966.7].

-When applicants with disabilities are denied assistance, the notice of denial must inform them of COC's informal review process and their right to request an informal review.
-In addition, the notice must inform applicants with disabilities of their right to request reasonable accommodations to participate in the informal review process.
+When applicants with disabilities are denied assistance, the notice of denial must inform them of their right to request an informal hearing [24 CFR 960.208(a)].

-When a participant family's assistance is terminated, the notice of termination must inform them of COC's informal hearing process and their right to request a hearing and reasonable accommodation.
+When a family's lease is terminated, the notice of termination must inform the family of their right to request a hearing in accordance with COC's grievance process [24 CFR 966.4(1)(3)(ii)].

-When reviewing reasonable accommodation requests, COC must consider whether any mitigating circumstances can be verified to explain and overcome the problem that led to COC's decision to deny or terminate assistance.
-If a reasonable accommodation will allow the family to meet the requirements, COC must make the accommodation.
+When reviewing reasonable accommodation requests, COC must consider whether reasonable accommodation will allow the family to overcome the problem that led to COC's decision to deny or terminate assistance.
+If a reasonable accommodation will allow the family to meet the requirements, COC must make the accommodation [24 CFR 966.7].